umangagarwal08/Insightify/README.md

 ### **Insightify- Turn PDFs into instant insights💁**

----

-#### **Overview**
+### **Overview**

-This project is a Streamlit-based web application that allows users to upload PDF files and interact with their content using natural language questions.
-The app leverages Google Generative AI (Gemini) for embeddings and conversational AI and FAISS (Facebook AI Similarity Search) for vector storage and retrieval.
+Insightify is a Streamlit-based web application that allows users to upload PDF files and interact with their content using natural language questions.
+The app uses Google Generative AI (Gemini) for embeddings and conversational AI, alongside FAISS (Facebook AI Similarity Search) for vector storage and retrieval.

 ---